SPEED-Bench: A Unified and Diverse Benchmark for Speculative Decoding: Measurement Framework

 \textbf{Metrics and Concurrency} \; The framework operates on an asynchronous event loop powered by Python's \textit{asyncio}, enabling the concurrent dispatch of requests to mimic high-throughput serving scenarios.
 We capture fine-grained performance data by analyzing the streaming response objects returned by the inference engine.
 ARs are calculated by inspecting the number of newly generated tokens per response chunk; a chunk containing multiple tokens indicates a successful speculation step.
 Timestamps are recorded upon the receipt of every object to compute latency metrics, including Time To First Token (TTFT), step latency, and total request latency.
 These allow us to derive aggregate metrics such as User TPS and overall output TPS (throughput).
+While SD is fundamentally a decode-phase optimization, the TTFT metric is reported for completeness.
 While \textit{asyncio} provides sufficient concurrency for most batch sizes, we note that at extremely high throughputs ($BS>256$), the Python Global Interpreter Lock (GIL) can introduce client-side overheads.
-We highlight this as a \textbf{current limitation}, and are actively extending the framework to leverage more advanced parallelism to ensure fidelity in these regimes.
+We highlight this as a \textbf{current limitation}, and are extending the framework to leverage more advanced parallelism to ensure fidelity in these regimes.
+Note that in batched SD, different sequences may accept different numbers of tokens per verification step.
+Modern inference engines handle this divergence through KV-cache rollback while maintaining aligned batch shapes during target verification.

 \textbf{Ecosystem Integration} \; Native integration is provided for industry-standard frameworks including SGLang, vLLM, and TensorRT-LLM, allowing users to evaluate SD performance while leveraging optimizations such as CUDA Graphs, continuous batching, and kernel fusion.
 We emphasize that SPEED-Bench is designed to \textit{complement}, not replace, existing research toolkits like SpecBench.
 While the SpecBench framework excels at evaluating methods using native PyTorch/HuggingFace, SPEED-Bench focuses on the viability of these methods in deployment.
 To support a holistic pipeline, we demonstrate how SpecBench models can be evaluated within our framework.
 The supplementary material includes an example for SpecBench's Medusa, and instructions for further model extensions.